vatpac-technology/sops/docs/enroute/Melbourne Centre/GUN.md

 !!! tip
     Whilst the preference is to keep jet/non-jet aircraft assigned the default STAR as above, there are situations where the sequence may be improved by assigning the adjacent STAR (e.g. a non-jet assigned the RIVET STAR).
 This is most common when assigning the alternate runway to an arrival.

-    Either **SY TCU** or **BIK** may propose utilising the adjacent STAR where two aircraft with significantly different cruise/descent speeds will be required to overtake or pass abeam each other to achieve a sequenced landing time, or if assigned different runways.
+    Either **SY TCU** or **GUN** may propose utilising the adjacent STAR where two aircraft with significantly different cruise/descent speeds will be required to overtake or pass abeam each other to achieve a sequenced landing time, or if assigned different runways.
 This technique can allow aircraft to be processed for different runways independently with minimal delay by using the built-in separation afforded by the STAR height requirements.

     In this case, coordination should be conducted to ensure that both controllers agree and no additional conflicts are created as a result (particularly with aircraft inbound from the north/east).

 !!! example
-    **BIK:** "JST421, amended tracking and STAR available"
+    **GUN:** "JST421, amended tracking and STAR available"
     **JST421:** "JST421, go ahead"
-    **BIK:** "JST421, recleared direct AKMIR thence WELSH, ODALE, for the ODALE7 arrival, runway 34R, maintain FL350"
+    **GUN:** "JST421, recleared direct AKMIR thence WELSH, ODALE, for the ODALE7 arrival, runway 34R, maintain FL350"
     **JST421:** "Recleared direct AKMIR, WELSH, ODALE, for the ODALE7 arrival, runway 34R, maintain FL350, JST421"

 #### Adjacent Feeder Fixes